mattcroat/joy-of-code/posts/svelte-matching-game/svelte-matching-game.md

 You're going to make a fun matching game and learn more about state management and reactivity in Svelte.

-{% embed src="https://www.sveltelab.dev/23ecr9zxtm5juw2" title="Matching game" %}
+{% embed src="https://stackblitz.com/github/joysofcode/svelte-matching-game?ctl=1&embed=1&file=src%2Froutes%2F%2Bpage.svelte&title=Svelte Matching Game" title="Svelte Matching Game" %}

 [Try the game](https://www.sveltelab.dev/23ecr9zxtm5juw2) in your browser (you might need to enable cookies) and you can also find the code on [GitHub](https://github.com/joysofcode/svelte-matching-game).